PRL-PRG/prl-prg.github.io/people.md

     - Worked at 0xdata (Silicon Walley, CA), 2012-2013
     - Worked at SN Systems (Bristol, UK), 2010-2012
     - Graduate Student at Purdue, IN, 2009-2010
-    - Visiting researcher at University of Bristol, UK, 2006-2007
+    - Erasmus Scholarship at University of Bristol, UK, 2006-2007
     note: "I used to work professionally on PS3 and PS Vita compilers and toolchains.
 I am interested in design, analysis and optimization of programming languages (mostly dynamic), big code & synthesis and embedded systems.
 Currently I am working on large scale analysis of code on Github (mostly JavaScript)."